-During the summer season there are multiple rifugios and restaurants to choose from.
-I recommend eating at the Troier Hütte with its spendid views of the Sassolungo mountains.
-If you want to stay overnight then Rifugio Firenze / Regensburgerhütte has a great location and excellent food.
+During the summer season, there are multiple rifugi and restaurants to choose from.
+I recommend eating at the Troier Hütte with its splendid views of the Sassolungo mountains.
+If you want to stay overnight, then Rifugio Firenze / Regensburgerhütte has a great location and excellent food.

 The Adolf Munkel Loop / Sentiero delle Odle